 Summary

-This study investigates the electronic lament in Crete, as a new form of electronic orality and public expression of pain, with or without music, mediated by modern technology and social media, in relation to traditional laments.
+This treatise examines the electronic lament in Crete as a new form of electronic orality and public expression of pain, with or without music, mediated by modern technology and social media, in relation to traditional laments.

-Crete has always presented cultural peculiarities that make it a fertile field of research in terms of music, dance and poetry.
-The previous studies of the researcher related to laments and death rituals identified a new hybrid form of ritual mourning: the electronic lament, which is created and shared through social media.
-The electronic lament seems to bring the traditional elements of laments, as identified and recorded in traditional island society, into a completely new context that structures new regularities and new boundaries.
-The birth of electronic laments is often accompanied by an attempt at a musical expression of suffering.
-This results in songs and mantinades (Cretan rhyming verses) that are triggered, just like the lament, by the deeply experienced feeling of pain, and expressed through technology.
+Crete has always displayed cultural particularities that make it a fertile field of research in terms of music, dance and poetry.
+Previous research related to laments and death rituals has identified a new hybrid form of ritual mourning: the electronic lament, which is created and shared through social media.
+The electronic lament appears to carry the traditional elements of laments, as identified and recorded in the island’s traditional society, into an entirely new context, one that shapes new regularities and new boundaries.

 Institutional bodies